gmarkall/nbep-7/README.md

 Free,0,0x7fae06600000,0,0,0,0,0,1.10798,1.10921,0.00122238,/home/nfs/gmarkall/numbadev/numba/numba/utils.py:678
 ```

-This provides a small example - however, the whole Numba test suite also passes
-using an EMM Plugin.
+This provdes some validation of the example use case given above.

 ### Numba CUDA Unit tests

+As well as providing correct execution of a simple example, all relevant Numba
-All relevant unit tests pass with the prototype branch.
-The unit test suite can
+CUDA unit tests also pass with the prototype branch.
+The unit test suite can be
-be run with the RMM EMM Plugin with:
+run with the RMM EMM Plugin with:

 ```
 NUMBA_CUDA_MEMORY_MANAGER=RMM python -m numba.runtests numba.cuda.tests